MihirNegi/MN_django/README.md

 Recorded audio is processed and plotted using Python libraries.<br />

 ## Problem ##
-We are not able to embed the Python into our site.<br />
-We are not able to get the recorded audio into our Python code.<br />
+We are not able to take the recorded audio from JavaScript and give it as input to Python code.<br />

-And we are not able to get the Python output onto our site.<br />
+We also want get the Python output onto our HTML.<br />

 Any solution using Django as well as Flask will do.<br />